 MAT – $70.00

 Quickbooks – $115.00 (includes 3 practice exams and 1 re-take)

-ADAI, AECTP, Comira, GRE, NCCT, PAN, Pearson VUE and Praxis candidates will pay the exam company when they register for the test (through the vendor website).
+ADAI, Castle, Comira, GRE, NCCT, PAN, Pearson VUE, Praxis, and Prov candidates will pay the exam company when they register for the test (through the vendor website).

 Candidates can access study materials through the University Testing Center’s Study Resources webpage.

 Upon arrival at the University Testing Center candidates will be asked to present their ID and then to sign-in for their exam.
 They will then be asked to turn off their cell phones, empty their pockets, and remove all outerwear and headgear.
 Candidates will be provided with a locker for storing these personal items during testing.
 Candidates will be instructed on where to sit for their exam and advised on the specifics of their test.
 When candidates are finished with their exam they will be provided with a preliminary copy of their score report.* They can then access their personal belongings and exit the center.